causalMedAnalysis/lincde/README.md

-# lincde: Stata Module to Estimate Controlled Direct Effects using Linear Models
+# lincde: A Stata Module to Estimate Controlled Direct Effects using Linear Models

 ## Overview